erturkkadir/DNA2SNP/README.md

 Kodlar cogunlukla https://github.com/lorarjohns/DNA_pandas_selenium adresinden alinmistir.

-The origin of the codes at https://github.com/lorarjohns/DNA_pandas_selenium.
+The origin of the codes are at https://github.com/lorarjohns/DNA_pandas_selenium.
 Please refer this repo for more details